How Many Serums Does Your Skin-Care Routine Need?

-Is it Possible to Use Too Many Serums?
+Is It Possible to Use Too Many Serums?

-“All the acids components (think: glycolic, salicylic and lactic) are going to exfoliate and turn over skin cells,” says Dr. Finney.
+“All the acids (think: glycolic, salicylic and lactic) are going to exfoliate and turn over skin cells,” says Dr. Finney.
 “It’s going to strip your skin, your body is going to overproduce oil, and, on top of that, you’ll still be dry and irritated.”
 While he recommends incorporating a glycolic or retinol serum into your routine, it’s best to use them separately and sparingly depending on what your skin can tolerate.

 How Do I Know If I’m Using Too Many Serums?

 The first sign you're overdoing it?
 You’ll start to feel a slight burn or tingle when you apply lotions or serums.
 “If you continue down that path, redness starts to come and then flaky skin,” says Dr. Finney.
 He explains that he notices this pattern of behavior most commonly with acne patients.
 “What a lot of people want to do is just throw everything at it and hope for the best,” says Dr. Finney.
 “That’s when you run into problems.”

-Does Same Logic Apply With Non-Acidic Serums?
+Does Same Logic Apply With Non-Exfoliating Serums?